 Another important requirement for training the ML model refers to compute resources.
 The size of the training dataset and the desired speed of results helps in determining the requirement of resources.
 The next important aspect also accounts as a formidable aspect in Amazon machine learning vs. SageMaker which deals with evaluation.

-After finishing the training of the model, you have to evaluate the model for testing the accuracy of the inferences.
+After finishing the AWS online training of the model, you have to evaluate the model for testing the accuracy of the inferences.
 The AWS SDK for Python (Boto) or high-level Python library in SageMaker help in sending requests for inferences to model.
 Jupyter notebook helps in training and evaluation of the model.

 Deploying an ML Model